 Recent SunPass Discount Programs - From time to time, the Department may implement discount programs for SunPass customers on the System or portions thereof and on Department-owned or operated Toll facilities.
 In recent years, the Legislature has created and provided funding for several toll relief programs.
-Currently, there is a legislatively-created toll relief program that runs from April 2024 through March 2025.
+Most recently, there was a legislatively-created toll relief program that ran from April 2024 through March 2025.
 Under the program, certain customers with a SunPass account or other Florida-based interoperable accounts with 35 or more qualifying transactions in a calendar month receive an account credit equal to 50% of the amount paid for those transactions.
-The Legislature has appropriated \$450 million to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State for credits issued to SunPass and other Florida-based interoperable accounts under this toll relief program.
-The appropriated funds will be transferred to the STTF and will be drawn on by the Enterprise to reimburse such credits.
+The Legislature appropriated \$450 million to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State for credits issued to SunPass and other Florida-based interoperable accounts under this toll relief program.
+The appropriated funds were used to reimburse such credits.